sonuJha108/flask-portfolio-project/README.md

 - form page and create the some questions on this page
 - edit the __init__ page in this projects.
 - create the logic on form page submission details.
+- make sure you can write the methods in the app.routes for example methods['GET','POST'].
+- You can set the sessions for secret key other wise you can get error for RuntimeError in the project.